|Enewsletter • May 4, 2011|

 Team Vegan member Jon Camp, who has the most “Hotel Vegan Outreach” frequent-stay points, sent this report April 29:

-If you’d like to be a future link in the Hotel Vegan Outreach chain, please contact Anne (at) veganoutreach (dot) org.
+If you’d like to be a future link in the Hotel Vegan Outreach chain, please contact info (at) veganoutreach (dot) org.

 From “Your Daily Dose of Vegan Outreach!” & Jack Norris RD Blogs